Index

 • Custom Data Ranges

-You can also use SNMP Filtering rules to restrict which devices are returned from Discovery.
+You can also use SNMP Filtering rules to restrict which devices are returned from an SNMP Discovery walk.
 For more information on this see SNMP Device Filtering.

 [top]